AbhishekShah272002/Abhishek_wipro/README.md

 Engaged in capstone and mini-projects simulating real-time business requirements.

 Applied all learned concepts in an integrated environment to build scalable solutions.

+# 📈 Outcome

+The training prepared me to work effectively in dynamic, client-focused environments by developing a holistic understanding of business and technology.